linhaowei1/cvdl/codes/README.md

 # README

-codes for scene classification.
+codes for cvdl scene classification homework.

-`ano_runner.py` is used to train the model.
+`training.py` is used to train the model.

-`runner.py` is used to predcit the results.
+`predict.py` is used to predcit the results.

 remember to save predictions in `csv` dir.
 Then run `bagging.py` to ensemble.